ygao0719/java-fundamentals/linter/READERME.md

        Don’t show an error if the line ends with an closing curly brace }
        Don’t show an error if the line contains if or else

-This application will return the numbers of error.
+This application will return the numbers of errors.